Cooperative Variance Estimation and Bayesian Neural Networks for Disentangling Aleatoric and Epistemic Uncertainties: Discussions

+\paragraph{Ablation study for Gamma Loss and iterations $K$.} An ablation study is conducted based on VeBNN (pSGLD) for the material plasticity law discovery dataset because the ground-truth aleatoric uncertainty is known.
+The results with three performance metrics (RMSE, Epistemic TLL, and WA) are presented in \Cref{fig:ablation_on_gamma_loss}, and the remaining two are presented in \cref{fig:Ablation_Study_Gamma_K_Additional_Metrics}.
+Finding $\sigma_a^2(\mathbf{x};\bm{\phi})$ with a Gaussian likelihood loss in Step 2 leads to worst performance due to the high-order term in the gradient calculation (\Cref{eq:muder_Lvar}) that can lead to $\sigma_a^2(\mathbf{x}) \to \infty$ and a degenerate local optimum for which the gradient tends to zero (\Cref{eq:muder_Lvar}).
+In contrast, the proposed Gamma NLL loss addresses this and yields a stable optimization process (\Cref{fig:ablation_on_gamma_loss}).

-The proposed training strategy significantly improves upon the state of the art even when training the networks only once (i.e., $K=1$).
-Interestingly, we also noticed that training converged for every dataset we considered with only one additional iteration ($K=2$), as seen in \cref{fig:trajectory_of_iteration} for the material plasticity law discovery dataset.
-Therefore, $K$ is simply the iteration count until convergence, not a hyperparameter.
+We also find that the proposed training strategy significantly improves upon the state-of-the-art even when training the networks only once (i.e., $K=1$).
+Interestingly, we noticed that convergence was achieved for every dataset with only one additional iteration ($K=2$).
+To further explore this, \Cref{fig:trajectory_of_iteration} and \cref{fig:UCI_validation_loss} show the convergence of VeBNN after $K=5$ for both plasticity law discovery datasets and the \emph{Energy} problem of UCI regression datasets, respectively.
+These results confirm that $K$ is merely the iteration count until convergence rather than a tunable hyperparameter.